choisir cup menstruelle

 Material

-Medical-grade silicone, free from odor, BPA, or latex
+Odorless medical-grade silicone, free from BPA and latex

-Medical-grade silicone, free from odor, BPA, or latex
+Odorless medical-grade silicone, free from BPA and latex

 Origin